 Final Version of My Build Description.

-See All Images Taken During the Speedy Bee Build.
+See All Images Taken During this Speedy Bee Scratch Build.

 1929 Velie Monocoupe